 Thank God it’s spring!
-And this isn’t just another date on the calendar; this is the real meal deal.
+It was a little late this year but finally I think we’ve got the real meal deal.
 Mother Nature is changing her clothes, and Father Time is watching.
 We mere mortals are only a small part of what they both have in mind, but, like every year since this planet was a baby, it’s going to be spectacular.
 As of today, the birds and the bees are back, and they’re feeling frisky.

 Back in the day, winter in the northern hemisphere was nothing to be trifled with.
 Our species never physically adapted to the cold the way some of the other animals on this planet did.
 However, despite our natural tendency to freeze to death, we insisted on living in climates that were inhospitable for four (or more) months of the year.
 The only recourse for this stupidity was to outsmart Mother Nature, using the tools at hand – fire and the skins of more practical animals.
 Plus, our instincts told us to hide in caves when a hostile world starting howling for our bones.
 This strategy worked and we survived long enough to understand that — even though Mother Nature spent a good amount of time trying to kill us — eventually she would relent and treat us like her special children again.
 And this was cause for celebration.